 Automated systems that aid human life are thriving with the advancements in machine learning technology, especially deep learning.
 Here, we provide a deep learning-based system for autonomously detecting pathologies in electroencephalograms (EEGs).
 Brain signals may be impacted by a variety of diseases.
 Therefore, the presence or absence of disease may be revealed by the brain impulses recorded as EEG signals.
-The suggested method employs a spatiotemporal representation for processing the EEG data. unprocessed An EEG convolutional neural network (CNN) takes as input the signals' spatio-temporal representation.
+The suggested method employs a spatiotemporal representation for processing the EEG unprocessed data.
+An EEG convolutional neural network (CNN) takes as input the signals' spatio-temporal representation.
 Using transfer learning, we examine two distinct CNN models-a model and a deep model. shallow Additionally, a multilayer perceptron fusion approach is explored.
-Results from experiments conducted the EEG on Abnormal Corpus v2.0.0 from Temple University Hospital demonstrate that the suggested approach, using the deep CNN model and fusion, outperforms previously reported accuracy rates on the same corpus with an accuracy of 87.96%.
+Results conducted EEG experiments on the Abnormal Corpus v2.0.0 from Temple University Hospital demonstrate that the suggested approach, using the deep CNN model and fusion, outperforms previously reported accuracy rates on the same corpus with an accuracy of 87.96%.